 As a teaching museum, we are committed to finding innovative approaches to teaching and learning through art, making connections across disciplines, and building literacy strategies.

-Through looking closely at art objects, exchanging ideas, and creating art, participants investigate art history, artistic practices, and the issues raised by the artwork.
+Through looking closely at art objects and exchanging ideas participants investigate art history, artistic practices, and the issues raised by the artwork.
 We work closely with teachers, administrators, and homeschooling parents to shape our programs.
 We invite you to explore art with us, express your ideas and creativity, and consider the connections between art and our lives.

 Booking Your Visit